-The period between the two world wars was the height of Cortot’s artistic career.
-It’s during this period that he composed the majority of his works: educational texts (Méthodes de Piano, Éditions Commentées), and literary works (La Musique Française de Piano, Préfaces, etc.).
+The inter-war period was the height of Cortot’s artistic career.
+It was during this period that he composed the majority of his works: educational texts (Méthodes de Piano, Éditions Commentées), and literary works (La Musique Française de Piano, Préfaces, etc.).

 His book La Musique Francaise de Piano is a collection of articles on the piano works of Franck, Debussy, Ravel and the Groupe des Six.
 Cortot was particularly enchanted by the French music of his time.

 Cortot soon became one of the most renowned musicians in the world.
 The country where he started his career, Germany, also happened to be the one where he had the most success.
 By the end of the 1920’s, the Germans considered him as « the greatest pianist of his time » and « the most gifted translator of Schumann ».